 Back to top

-Her most recent Ensemble Theatre directing credits include Autumn, School Girls; Or the African Mean Girls Play, More Than Christmas, Freeda Peoples, Too Heavy For Your Pocket, ‘da kink in my hair, Ma Rainey’s Black Bottom, Eighth Day of the Week, Front Porch Society, Sassy Mamas, Plenty of Time, Detroit ’67, What I Learned in Paris, Women in the Pit, and By the Way Meet Vera Stark to name a few.
+Her Ensemble Theatre directing credits include: Pretty Fire, I, Too Am America, Autumn, School Girls; Or the African Mean Girls Play, More Than Christmas, Freeda Peoples, Too Heavy For Your Pocket, ‘da kink in my hair, Ma Rainey’s Black Bottom, Eighth Day of the Week, Front Porch Society, Sassy Mamas, Plenty of Time, Detroit ’67, What I Learned in Paris, Women in the Pit, and By the Way Meet Vera Stark to name a few.
 Eileen also has numerous directing credits in Pittsburgh, directing annually at Pittsburgh's New Horizon Theatre.
 Notably, Eileen holds the distinction of being the only woman in the country to direct 8 of August Wilson's 10-play American Century Cycle.
 This August Wilson quote embodies her creative journey: “Art does not change the world; it changes people; and people change the world.” www.ensemblehouston.com

 Back to top

-Lisa Portes is a director, educator, advocate and leader whose aim is to define and promote a new American narrative that is driven aesthetically and politically by the world we are becoming rather than the world we've been.
-She has created work regionally for CalShakes, Children's Theatre Company, Cincinnati Playhouse, Denver Center, Guthrie Theatre, Olney Theatre and South Coast Rep. In Chicago she has directed for American Blues Theatre, Goodman Theatre, Next Theatre, Northlight Theatre, Silk Road Rising, Steppenwolf Theatre, Timeline Theatre, and Victory Gardens Theatre.
-Ms. Portes heads the MFA Directing Program at The Theatre School at DePaul University.
-She co-founded the Latinx Theatre Commons (LTC). and served as artistic producer of the LTC Carnaval of New Latinx Work in 2018 and 2015.
-In 2016, Ms. Portes was honored with the SDC Zelda Fichandler Award for Directors.
-In 2015 she participated in the inaugural TCG SPARK Leadership program and is a past recipient of the NEA/TCG Career Development grant for Directors.
-She is an alum of the Drama League Directing Fellowship program and the Lincoln Center Directors Lab.
-She received her MFA in Directing from the University of California-San Diego.
-Ms. Portes lives in Chicago with her husband, playwright, Carlos Murillo and their two teenagers, Eva Rose and Carlos Alejandro.
+Lisa Portes (she/her/hers) is a director, educator, advocate and leader whose aim is to define and promote a new American narrative that is driven aesthetically and politically by the world we are becoming rather than the world we've been.
+She heads the MFA Directing Program at The Theatre School at DePaul University and has created work regionally for CalShakes, Children's Theatre Company, Cincinnati Playhouse, Denver Center, Guthrie Theatre, Olney Theatre, Round House Theatre and South Coast Rep. In Chicago she has directed for American Blues Theatre, Goodman Theatre, Next Theatre, Northlight Theatre, Silk Road Rising, Steppenwolf Theatre, Timeline Theatre, and Victory Gardens Theatre.
+Portes serves on the Executive Board of the Stage Directors and Choreographers society, the Director’s Circle of the Drama League, and the Advisory Committee for the Latinx Theatre Commons (LTC), for which she is a co-founder and champion of the LTC Carnaval of New Latinx Work (2015, 2018).
+In 2016, she was honored with the SDC Zelda Fichandler Award for Directors.
+Previous honors include the inaugural TCG SPARK Leadership Fellowship, the NEA/TCG Career Development grant for Directors, Drama League Directing Fellowship program and the Lincoln Center Directors Lab.
+Portes received her MFA in Directing from the University of California-San Diego and lives in Chicago with her husband, playwright, Carlos Murillo and their two teenagers, Eva Rose and Carlos Alejandro. www.lisaportes.com

 Back to top